Net::HTTP persistent connections

 Example 03 shows that Net::HTTP properly sends a "Connection: keep-alive" header but closes the socket anyways. :(

 I can post a patch if this issue is accepted.

-Updated by romanbsd (Roman Shterenzon) almost 8 years ago
+Updated by romanbsd (Roman Shterenzon) over 9 years ago

 And if it's used like in example #1, and then there's an exception (which is rescued in user code), and then a new request is issued - would it still use Keep-Alive?
 Because if it will, then at least the bug can be worked-around...